wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/02-using-the-wp-rest-api.md

 ```

 Now, run the block build step, activate the plugin, and add the bookstore block to a post or page.

+## Further Reading

+For more information on the various ways you can use the REST API in WordPress, take a look at the section on the Backbone JavaScript client in the [REST API Handbook](https://developer.wordpress.org/rest-api/using-the-rest-api/backbone-javascript-client/), the `api-fetch` package in the [Block Editor Handbook](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-api-fetch/), and the `core-data` package in the [Block Editor Handbook](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-core-data/).